nbrk/meshview/README.md

 - a function that specifies how a `w` is rendered (the `Render` monad)
 - a function that specifies the endomorphism of `w` performed each step

-Function `display` is used to draw a static scene that do not change with time.
+The `display` function is used to draw a static scene that do not change with time.

 ``` haskell
 import           Meshview